 I have been teachiing full-time as a Senior Lecturer at UWM in The School of Information Studies (SOIS) since 2014.
 In the Spring 2018 Semester, I am teaching the following courses:

 - User-Centered Interaction Design (INFOST 547)

 - Advanced Web Development Using Application Frameworks (INFOST 691)

 At Illinois, I've been teaching part-time as an Adjunct Senior Lecturer since 2008 at the School of Information Sciences (iSchool at Illinois).
 In the Spring 2018 Semester, I am teaching the following courses:

 - Introduction to Databases (IS490DB)

-From 2009 through 2011, I worked full-time as Assistant Director of the Center for Informatics Research in Science and Scholarship (CIRSS).
+From 2009 through 2011, I worked at Illinois full-time as Assistant Director of the Center for Informatics Research in Science and Scholarship (CIRSS).
 The largest research center at the iSchool, CIRSS research focus includes Collections and Curation, E–Science, Digital Humanities, and Socio-technical Data Analytics.
 In addition to my administrative duties at CIRSS, I was the project coordinator for 4 research/education development projects: Data Curation Education Program for the Humanities (DCEP-H), Data Curation Education Program (DCEP), Open Annotation Collaboration (OAC), and Data Conservancy (DC).
 I also served as the coordinator for the CIRSS Seminar Series and the E–Research RoundTable.

 I enjoy speaking, corresponding, and interacting on social media with my students, colleagues, and clients.
 So, please feel free to keep in touch with me using the appropriate links on the Contact page.